 Blast crisis may be discovered incidentally on complete blood count or when assessing patients with symptoms and signs such as fever, fatigue, malaise, weight loss, anemia, thrombocytopenia, or splenomegaly.

 Diagnosis is usually confirmed by the percentage of blast cells (e.g., ≥20% [World Health Organization criteria] or ≥30% [MD Anderson Cancer Center and the International Bone Marrow Transplant Registry criteria]) in the peripheral blood or bone marrow.
 Diagnosis of CML requires the presence of the Philadelphia chromosome (a genetic mutation that results in the oncogenic BCR-ABL fusion gene).

 Tyrosine kinase inhibitors are paramount in treatment, often used in combination with chemotherapy.
 Allogeneic stem cell transplant must follow due to rapid relapse.

-The blast phase of CML is diagnosed by the percentage of blast cells (≥20% by WHO criteria; ≥30% by MD Anderson Cancer Center and the International Bone Marrow Transplant Registry criteria) in the peripheral blood or bone marrow, or the presence of an extramedullary accumulation of blast cells, or large foci or clusters of blasts in the bone marrow biopsy.
+The blast phase of CML is diagnosed by the percentage of blast cells in the peripheral blood or bone marrow, or the presence of an extramedullary accumulation of blast cells, or large foci or clusters of blasts in the bone marrow biopsy.

-CML is diagnosed by the presence of the Philadelphia chromosome (a genetic mutation that results in the oncogenic BCR-ABL fusion gene).
+CML is defined by the presence of the Philadelphia chromosome.

 History and exam